-Pertinent information about occupational performance is gathered with the client and others, e.g., family, community, etc. This may include an interview, use of the COPM, community visits, environmental assessments, etc. Occupational Performance issues are confirmed with the client, then prioritized.
+Pertinent information about occupational performance is gathered with the client and others, e.g., family, community, etc. This may include an interview, use of the Canadian Occupational Performance Measure (COPM), community visits, environmental assessments, etc. Occupational Performance issues are confirmed with the client, then prioritized.
 If there are no occupational performance issues, the process ends.

 2. Select a Theoretical Approach(es)

 A conceptual system is selected which will guide decision-making throughout the process.
 Approach is a general term used here to include models, tested theories, frameworks, etc. McColl, Law and Stewart (1993) provide annotated bibliographies for six categories of specific theoretical approaches which are consistent with the Canadian model of occupational performance.
 The theoretical approaches within the categories can be selected to guide practice with clients.

 The six categories, with examples of theoretical approaches that fall within these categories are as follows: